About the Journal

 Peer Review Process

-JJS has a "double blind" peer-review process, by which all published articles are refereed by at least two outside reviewers, who are recruited on the basis of expertise and impartiality.
+JJS has a "double blind" peer-review process, by which all published research articles are refereed by at least two outside reviewers, who are recruited on the basis of expertise and impartiality.
 Their commentary is relayed anonymously to authors.

 The decision to send a submission to peer review is at the discretion of the editorial staff.

 Submissions will be acknowledged as soon as they are received.
 Within two to four weeks of a submission, the editors will inform authors as to whether peer review will be initiated.
 If a submission is chosen for peer review, the editors will do their best to ensure that the peer review process is completed—and a final decision on publication is relayed to the author—within two to four months.
-Authors should feel free to contact managing editor Vincent Pelote (email@example.com) for more information or updates on the progress of manuscripts through the peer review process.
+Authors should feel free to contact managing editor Sean Lorre (firstname.lastname@example.org) for more information or updates on the progress of manuscripts through the peer review process.